 Re-usable nappies – the cons

-For parents of children with eczema, this either means more regular changes (a bit of a challenge if you’re relying on nursery staff to keep your child dry) or it can rule out the use of re-usables.
+For parents of children with eczema, this either more regular changes (a bit of a challenge if you’re relying on nursery staff to keep your child dry) or it can rule out the use of re-usables.

 Disposable nappies – the pros